antimof/UxPlay/README.txt

 window.

-**Note libplist-dev (which must be for libplist version 2.0 or greater) and (for ZOOMFIX) libx11-dev are new dependencies.
-Older distributions may only supply libplist 1.x, which is too old. \[Installing libplist-dev (with libplist3) from ubuntu 18.04 solves this problem on ubuntu 16.04.\]**
+**Note libplist-dev (which must be for libplist version 2.0 or greater) and (for ZOOMFIX) libx11-dev are new dependencies since the original antimof version UxPlay-1.2.
+Older Linux distributionsmay only supply libplist 1.x, which is too old. \[Installing libplist-dev (with libplist3) from ubuntu 18.04 solves this problem on ubuntu 16.04.\]**

-\_If you cannot find a libplist-2.x package that installs on your older distribution, and you don't wish to upgrade, see the instructions below (in the macOS section) on building libplist from source (you need autoconf, automake, libtool, and may need to also install some libpython\*-dev package) but (unlike the statically-linked macOS case) do not uninstall the libplist library after building uxplay; it must remain installed.
-It is in /usr/local/lib.
-If uxplay fails to find libplist when you run it, this is probably because /usr/local/lib is not in the library path (by default, this is the case in ubuntu).
-To fix this, run "sudo ldconfig" (you might also need to create a file /etc/ld.so.conf.d/libplist.conf containing the text "/usr/local/lib" before running ldconfig) to permanently add /usr/local/lib to the library path.\_
+\_If you cannot find a libplist-2.x package that installs on your older distribution, you can get it at
+<https://github.com/libimobiledevice/libplist> and build it from source
+(you need build tools autoconf, automake, libtool, and may need to also install some libpython\*-dev package).
+By default, libplist installs in /usr/local/lib.
+If this is not in the library path (as in ubuntu), create a file /etc/ld.so.conf.d/libplist.conf containing the text "/usr/local/lib", and run "sudo ldconfig" to permanently add /usr/local/lib to the library path.\_

 **Red Hat, Fedora, CentOS:** (sudo yum install) openssl-devel libplist-devel avahi-compat-libdns\_sd-devel (+libX11-devel for